Military career of Ferdinand Marcos

-Controversies regarding Marcos' military service revolve around: the reason for his release from the Japanese POW camp; his actions between release from prison in August 1942 and return to the USAFIP in December 1944; his supposed rank upon discharge from USAFIP; and his claims to being the recipient of numerous military decorations, most of which were proven to be fraudulent.
+Controversies regarding Marcos's military service revolve around: the reason for his release from the Japanese POW camp; his actions between his release and return to service; his final rank; and his claims to numerous military decorations.

-Documents uncovered by the Washington Post in 1986 suggested that Marcos' release in August 1942 happened because his father, former congressman and provincial governor Mariano Marcos, "cooperated with the Japanese military authorities" as publicist.
+Documents uncovered in 1986 suggested that Marcos's release in August 1942 was because his father, former congressman and provincial governor Mariano Marcos, "cooperated with the Japanese military authorities" as publicist.